YeeHo/Glutton/README.md

     python Glutton_R1.0.py

 Part 2 of 3.
-Structure ensemble construction based on chemical shifts
+Libraries needed to run Glutton script

 The Glutton script has been tested using Anaconda python distribution version 3.6 The Anaconda python package can be downloaded for free at: https://www.anaconda.com/download